spacetelescope/jdaviz/docs/specviz/import_data.rst

 Importing data through the GUI
 ------------------------------

-The first way that users can parse their data into the Specviz application is by using the "Import Data" button in the application's user interface.
+The first way that users can load their data into the Specviz application is by using the "Import Data" button in the application's user interface.

 .. image:: img/specviz_viewer.png